9th8/up-to-date-real-world-haskell/25-profiling-and-optimization.md

 ::::

-At first we sum our list, which triggers the allocation of list nodes, but we\'re unable to release the list nodes once we\'re done, as the entire list is still needed by `length`.
-As soon as `sum` is done though, and `length` starts consuming the list, the garbage collector can chase it along, deallocating the list nodes, until we\'re done.
+At first we sum our list, which triggers the allocation of list nodes, but we're unable to release the list nodes once we're done, as the entire list is still needed by `length`.
+As soon as `sum` is done though, and `length` starts consuming the list, the garbage collector can chase it along, deallocating the list nodes, until we're done.
 These two phases of evaluation give two strikingly different phases of allocation and deallocation, and point at exactly what we need to do: traverse the list only once, summing and averaging it as we go.